 - Swift A-Frame: This bullet has a bonded core and a wall of jacket material designed into its mid- section to keep the nose from coming apart after It is known for punching a broad hole upon impact, retaining almost all its weight, and having a consistent mushroom.

-- Trophy Bonded Bear Claw: A lead-core bullet, the Trophy Bonded Bear Claw also has a reputation for retaining almost 90% of its
+- Trophy Bonded Bear Claw: A lead-core bullet, the Trophy Bonded Bear Claw also has a reputation for retaining almost 90% of its initial weight.

 If you’re not confused enough by now, here’s another question.
 What grain-weight bullet should you choose?

-Simply speaking, the lighter the bullet, the faster it flies.
-And within any given category, lighter bullets are usually intended for the smaller game suitable for that caliber of firearm.
-By comparison, heavier bullets are designed for use on bigger species that the same caliber is used to hunt.
 For instance, a 30-06 Springfield loaded with a 125-grain soft point may be fine for coyote control; it is overkill if preservation of the fur is the end goal.
 At the other end of the spectrum, a heavier 180-grain Nosler Partition bullet out of that same cartridge would be better suited to hunting big Whitetails, mule deer, elk, or moose.

 I’ve experimented with many cartridges over the years and have settled on a few personal favorites.
 For coyote and wolf hunting with my 22-250 for instance, I like Winchester’s Varmint-X 58-grain polymer tipped bullet.
 For northern deer and elk, I like to use a 7mm Remington Magnum with the 160-grain Accubond CT.
 This bullet is fast, flat, and consistently retains its mass.
 Most often, I’ll find the bullet lodged just under the skin on the opposite side of the body from the entrance wound.